 Dr. Emily Vogtmann’s research focuses on: the association between the human microbiome and cancer risk; and evaluation of methods for collection, storage, and processing of samples and data for study of the human microbiome.

-Human Microbiota and Cancer Risk
+Human Microbiome and Cancer Risk

 Within the body, microbial cells—bacteria, viruses, fungi, etc.—outnumber human cells and are known to play both pathogenic and commensal roles.
-Nevertheless, the mechanistic contributions of the human microbiota to cancer and other diseases remain poorly characterized.
-Dr. Vogtmann applies cutting-edge microbial techniques in epidemiologic studies to investigate the role of the microbiota in cancer risk and progression.
-To perform this research, she currently utilizes oral wash specimens (originally collected as a source of DNA for study of the human genome) from multiple large cohort studies to determine the prospective association between the oral microbiota and cancer risk.
+Nevertheless, the mechanistic contributions of the human microbiome to cancer and other diseases remain poorly characterized.
+Dr. Vogtmann applies cutting-edge microbial techniques in epidemiologic studies to investigate the role of the microbiome in cancer risk and progression.
+To perform this research, she currently is utilizing oral wash specimens (originally collected as a source of DNA for study of the human genome) from multiple large cohort studies to determine the prospective association between the oral microbiome and cancer risk.
 She is also actively collaborating with investigators to include fecal collections in these large cohorts in order to be able to study the prospective association between the fecal microbiome and cancer risk.

 Related Scientific Focus Areas

 View additional Principal Investigators in Microbiology and Infectious Diseases

 This page was last updated on Monday, February 6, 2023